Monopole and instanton effects in QCD: Instanton effects

 \subsection{The normalization factors}

-When determining the scale of the lattice~\cite{Alton1, Giusti3} by matching the experimental results with the numerical results, we suppose that there is the possibility that the final results in physical units are overestimated or underestimated by multiplying or dividing by the surplus factor together with the lattice spacing.
-Therefore, we improve the calculation method in Refs.~\cite{Alton1, Giusti3}.
-We set the scale of the lattice to that analytically calculated ($a = 8.5274\times10^{-2}$ [fm]).
+When determining the scale of the lattice~\cite{Alton1, Giusti3} by matching the experimental results with the numerical results, we suppose that it is possible that the final results in physical units are overestimated or underestimated by multiplying or dividing by the surplus factor together with the lattice spacing.
+Therefore, we improve the calculation method in references~\cite{Alton1, Giusti3}.
+We set the scale of the lattice so that it is analytically calculated ($a = 8.5274\times10^{-2}$ [fm]).
 We match the numerical results of the decay constant $aF_{PS}$ and the square of the mass $(am_{PS})^{2}$ with the experimental results of the pion and kaon and determine the normalization factors.